syncfusion-content/javascript-docs/js/PivotGrid/How-To.md

 {% endhighlight %}

 ### Enabling XMLHttpRequest object for CORS
-Allows you to enable “withCredentials” property inside XMLHttpRequest object for CORS(Cross-Origin Resource Sharing) request.
-This feature can be enabled by [`enableXHRCredentials`](/api/js/ejpivottreemap#members:enableXHRCredentials) property.
+Allows you to enable the “withCredentials” property in the XMLHttpRequest object for CORS(Cross-Origin Resource Sharing) request.
+This feature can be enabled by the [`enableXHRCredentials`](/api/js/ejpivottreemap#members:enableXHRCredentials) property.

 {% highlight javascript %}